 Checklist for program review

 Program goals Program history

 Program description Program admission requirements

-Program certificate/degree requirements Program courses and enrollment
+Program certificate/degree Program courses and enrollment

+requirements

 Program faculty Program indicators (15 indicators)

 Analysis Findings

 Recommendations Program review shared with program

 faculty

-CAC review of recommendations
+CAC review of recommendations ,

-College of Micronesia-FSM Program Review Report Template.

-(for Academic Programs)
+College of Micronesia-FSM Program Review Report Template (for Academic Programs)

-AP Full Official ADD : GI : :
+AP Full Official . ,

 Campus AP Review Submission Date

 Completed by AR Review Cycle

 Program Goals

-Program goals are broad statements concerning knowledge, skills, or va alues that the faculty members expect the graduating students to achieve.
+Program goals are broad statements conc cerning knowledge, skills, or values that the faculty members expect the graduating students to ac hieve.

 Program History

-This section describes the history of the program.
-This includes the dat current activities. ite and reason of implementation, significant milestones in the development of the program, and significant milestones in the development of the program, and significant milestones in the development of the program, and significant milestones in the development of the program, and significant milestones in the development of the program, and significant milestones in the development of the program, and significant milestones in the development of the program, and significant milestones in the development of the program, and significant milestones in the development of the program, and significant milestones in the development of the program, and significant milestones in the development of the program ificant
+This section describes the history of the current activities. program.
+This includes the date and reason of imp plementation, significant milestones in the deve elopment of the program, and significant

 Program Description

-ion, relationship to other programs in the system, program design, degree(s) offered, and other signifi- ng new program contributions to the state's economy, or specialized program accreditation. icant
+rogram, including its organization, relationship to s/resources for forward-looking new program cor

+remains of the program, such as element η resources for forward footing fiew program cor arround to the state of economy, or specialize a program accreation

-Program Admission Requirements
+Program Admission Req uirements

-This section describes the requirements for admission into the program n and other requisites.
+This section describes the requirements f for admission into the program and other requisite ·s.

-Program Cartificate / Dogram Paguiromento
+Program Certificate/Deg gree Requirements or obtaining a certificate/degree in the program, in aludina annifa anuman amilita intermelian a wastical ata

-Program Certificate/Degree Requirements This section specifies the requirements for obtaining a certificate/degree ee in the program, including specific courses, credits, internships, practical, etc.
+This section specifies the requirements to n obtaining a certificate/degree in the program, in icidanig specific courses, creatis, internships, p ractical, etc.

-Program Courses and Enrollment
+Program Courses and E nrollment

-This section lists courses offered in the program, including number of s sections, course enrollment, section fill rates, and redundancy of courses across the institution.
+program, including number of sections, course enro ollment, section fill rates, and redundancy of co ourses across the institution.

+· · · · · · · · · · · · · · · · · · ·

 Program Faculty

-This section reports the faculty of the program, including full-time and part-time faculty.
-The degrees held and rank are provided for the full-time and part-time faculty.
+ogram, including full-time and part-time faculty.
+'I The degrees held and rank are provided for the full-time and part-time faculty.

 Program Indicators

-This section provides the data for analyzing the extent to which the pro- review.
-The data that will be collected and evaluated are the following: ogram has achieved the established outcomes and criteria.
-This is the most important part of the prog gram
+This section provides the data for analyzi ing the extent to which the program has achieved the established outcomes and criteria.
+This is the ne most important part of the program

-Assessment of course student
+Assessment of course stu

-learning outcomes of program
+learning outcomes of pro

+courses

 Assessment of program student

-1199099HIGHT OF PROGRAM STUDENT

 learning outcomes

-Program enrollment (historical

-enrollment patterns, student credits
+Program enrollment (historical enrollment patterns, student credits by major)

-by major)

 Average class size

 Course completion rate

-Student retention rate (Fall-to-Fall

-for two-year programs; Fall-to-

-Spring for one-year programs)
+Student retention rate (Fall-to-Fall for two-year programs; Fall-to- Spring for one-year programs)

-Graduation rate based on yearly
+Graduation rate based on yearly number

-number

 Students seat cost

-Cost of duplicate or redundant

-courses, programs or services
+Cost of duplicate or redundant courses, programs or services

 Students' satisfaction rate

 Alumni data

-Employment data and employer

-feedback (employer survey)
+Employment data and employer feedback (employer survey)

-Program added or cancelled at

-nearby regional institutions (PCC,

-GCC, Hawaii schools, UOG, CMI,
+Program added or cancelled at nearby regional institutions (PCC, GCC, Hawaii schools, UOG, CMI, NMC)

-NMC)

 Transfer rate

 Analysis

-Findings

-This section provides discussion of information discovered as

-a result of the evaluation such as problems or concerns with the program and what part of the program is working well

-and meeting expectation.
+Findings This section provides discussion of information discovered as a result of the evaluation such as problems or concerns with the program and what part of the program is working well and meeting expectation.

 Recommendations

-This section provides recommendations from the program on what to do to improve or enhance the quality of program and

-course learning outcomes as well as program goals and objectives.
-This section should also include suggestions that

-describe how the program might be able to create

-opportunities for a better program in the future.
-Some examples are exploring alternate delivery mechanisms,

-forming external partnerships, or realigning with other programs.
+This section provides recommendations from the program on what to do to improve or enhance the quality of program and course learning outcomes as well as program goals and objectives.
+This section should also include suggestions that describe how the program might be able to create opportunities for a better program in the future.
+Some examples are exploring alternate delivery mechanisms, forming external partnerships, or realigning with other programs.